alsheehan/EnterpriseCloudFramework/docs/readme.md

 ## The Hardware of Today

 Since the beginning of the Industrial Revolution in the late 1700's - the Mechanical Hardware mental model has shaped how states and corporations operate.
+Governed by the Laws of Newtonian physics -

 ## The Software Of Tomorrow